nickyiliwang0000/h/stuff-you-need-to-know/bulletin-board.md

 ## Here is where we will post the weekly schedule, review topics for texts, and anything else we need you to know

 ### Schedule
-Week 1: Welcome!
-Let’s review!
+Week 2: Shoring up the little knowledge gaps

 < Monday />
-- Intro to the Internet
-- Keeping organized as a developer
-- Meet your text editor
-- Space orientation
-- 🍴**LUNCH** 🍴
-- HY culture presentation
-- Marking up content with HTML elements
-- Video and audio
-- Intro to CSS
-- CSS selectors
+- 📆NO CLASS 📆

 < Tuesday />
-- Kickoff activity
-- Browser dev tools
-- CSS color
-- Curriculum orientation
+- DUE: Blog post 1
-- Extra curricular orientation
+- Navigations
-- 🍴**LUNCH** 🍴
+- 🍴LUNCH 🍴
-- Career Services orientation
-- Sexual violence and harassment policy orientation
-- Project 1 introduced
-- CSS measurement units
+- Forms
-- CSS background colour and images
+- Version control with Git and GitHub
-- CSS pseudo selectors
-- Web typography
-- Using webfonts
+- Git on the command line
+- 6pm: Bootcamp buddy meet up

 < Wednesday />
-- Kickoff activity
-- CSS dimensions
-- CSS layout
+- DUE: Project 1
-- Display and positioning
+- Flexbox
-- 🥗**SALAD CLUB** 🥗
+- 🥗SALAD CLUB 🥗
-- Philosophy of best practices for HTML and CSS
-- HelpCue Orientation
+- Project 1 presentations
-- Project work time
+- Project 2 introduced
+- Advanced CSS selectors

 < Thursday />
-- Kickoff activity
-- Emmet
-- Icons
-- Advanced layouts
-- 🍴**LUNCH** 🍴
+- Reminder: purchase your domain name and hosting and download an FTP client for Monday
-- Responsive design
+- Preprocessors (SCSS)
+- Image formats and SVG
+- CSS transitions, transforms and animations
+- 🍴LUNCH 🍴(accessibility lunch n learn)
 - Project work time

 < Friday />
 - Feedback form
 - Bootcamp team meeting 1030-1130
+- Grid systems
-- Pseudo-elements
+- CSS grid
-- Intro to command line
-- 🍴**LUNCH** 🍴
+- 🍴LUNCH 🍴
-- Personal branding
+- Cross-browser testing
 - Project work time
 - Show ‘n’ Tell

 ### Bootcamp calendar
 We use [this](https://calendar.google.com/calendar/embed?src=hackeryou.com_ckj6930nr6kraakaisos09cccs%40group.calendar.google.com&ctz=America%2FToronto) Google Cal to post all important dates & events throughout the Bootcamp and beyond!
 All events and dates for your cohort will be denoted by "2019 Summer Bootcamp: (event)".